TimVanOnckelen/super-access-manager/readme.txt

 1. Select who can access your post on a user and role based level.

 == Changelog ==

+= 0.1.6 =
+* Tweak: the "txsc_allowed_users" key is replaced by "xeweb_sam-allowed_users"
+* Fix: Non available pages are filtert out category counters
+* Feature: Allow categorys to hide/Show automaticlly when no posts available

 = 0.1.5 =
 * Fix: renamed classes, functions, ... to adjust wordpress plugin dir requirements